Cho Sang-woo (Squid Game): Concept and creation

 Cho Sang-woo, a character inspired by creator Hwang Dong-hyuk's childhood friends, was portrayed by Park Hae-soo.

 Cho Sang-woo was created by series creator Hwang Dong-hyuk, who based him on one of his childhood friends.
 Hwang also based Sang-woo, as well as Gi-hun, on his own experiences and different aspects of himself; where Gi-hun was based on being raised by an economically disadvantaged single mother in the Ssangmun district of Seoul, Sang-woo reflected Hwang having attended Seoul National University with high expectations from his family and neighborhood.
 Sang-woo was meant to symbolize the intense societal pressure experienced by series creator Hwang, who witnessed harsh realities of inequality in South Korean society and saw those around him fall into debt, drawing from these experiences when shaping the character.

 Park Hae-soo portrays Sang-woo, an investment banker who enters the games in an attempt to repay money he embezzled from his clients.
-He stated that he had "anticipated" some level of international interest in Squid Game, noting that while the games are Korean, they contain universally relatable themes.
-Hae-soo stated that he was drawn by the psychological transformations experienced by the characters.
+He stated that he had anticipated some level of international interest in Squid Game, noting that while the games are Korean, they contain universally relatable themes.
+Park stated that he was drawn by the psychological transformations experienced by the characters.
 He also stated that he felt no difference between himself and his character while filming the series.
-Hae-soo praised Hwang's characterization of Cho Sang-woo, noting that Hwang fully immersed himself in the role's perspective.
+Park praised Hwang's characterization of Cho Sang-woo, noting that Hwang fully immersed himself in the role's perspective.
 He expressed appreciation for the director's dedication, stating that he continued refining Sang-woo's lines until right before filming.